jdi-docs/jdi-light/source/includes/documentation/_material_ui_elements.md

 ##### <a href="https://material-ui.com/components/box/" target="_blank"> Box overview </a>

-__Box__ - component that serves as a wrapper component for most of the CSS utility needs.
+__Box__ - element that serves as a wrapper component for most of the CSS utility needs.

 ![Box](../../images/material-ui/Box.png)